k00ni/owl-reasoner-list/README.md

 ## Briefly about the history

-My findings during a systematic literature-, software- and internet study about OWL reasoners and systems using a third-party reasoner were documented in a few raw files.
+My findings during a systematic literature-, software- and internet study about OWL reasoners and systems using a third-party reasoner were documented in the raw files you find here.
-The research took place in place in 2023 and the lhe list doesn't claim to be complete.
+The research took place in place in 2023 and the list doesn't claim to be complete.
 All results of that research were published in the following paper:

 **BibTeX:**